samjschapiro/cs225_project/README.md

 Our written report is in the main directory, titled `results.md`, and our presentation video is also located in the main directory, titled *blank*.

 # Running Instructions
+## Running Executable
-## You should provide full instructions on how to build and run your executable, including how to define the input data and output location for each method.
+You should provide full instructions on how to build and run your executable, including how to define the input data and output location for each method.
+## Running Test Suite
-## You should also have instructions on how to build and run your test suite, including a general description on what tests you have created.
+You should also have instructions on how to build and run your test suite, including a general description on what tests you have created.